A Stochastic Block-coordinate Proximal Newton Method for Nonconvex Composite Minimization: Introduction

-where \(f\) is a twice continuously differentiable function and \(g\) is a convex, lower semicontinuous, and proper mapping.
-Numerical experiments in~\cite{YZS19,MYZZ22} have demonstrated that proximal Newton methods are highly effective for solving regularized logistic regression problems when \(n\) is large.
-The stochastic block-coordinate variants of the inexact proximal Newton method have been studied for convex composite optimization problems~\cite{L17,FT18,LW20}.
-In~\cite{L17}, \(f\) was assumed to be self-concordant, that is, \(f\) is convex and three times continuously differentiable.
+where \(l^k(x) := f(x^k) + \langle\nabla f(x^k), x - x^k\rangle + g(x)\), the symmetric positive semidefinite matrix \(Q_k\) is an approximation to \(\nabla^2f(x^k)\), and \(\eta_k > 0\) is the regularization parameter.
+Let \(\hat{x}^k\) be an approximate solution to Problem~\eqref{eq:smajf}. \(x^k\) will be updated along the direction \(\hat{x}^k - x^k\).
+The convergence rate of IPNM in terms of \(\min_k\{\|\mathcal{G}(x^k)\|\}\) is \(\mathcal{O}(1/\sqrt{k})\)~\cite{LW19,KL21,Z24}, where the KKT residual mapping \(\mathcal{G}(x) := x - {\rm prox}_g(x - \nabla f(x))\) with \({\rm prox}_g(u) := \argmin_x\{g(x) + \frac{1}{2}\|x - u\|^2\}\).
+Numerical experiments in~\cite{YZS19,MYZZ22} have demonstrated that IPNMs are highly effective for solving regularized logistic regression problems when \(n\) is large.
+The stochastic block-coordinate variants of IPNM have been studied for convex composite optimization problems~\cite{L17,FT18,LW20}.
+In~\cite{L17}, \(f\) was assumed to be self-concordant.
 The termination condition of the subproblem solver proposed by~\cite{FT18} may be costly to verify, except for specific choices of the regularizer.
-Lee and Wright~\cite{LW20} provided a more practical termination criterion for the subproblem solver and provide a global convergence analysis in terms of the expected minimal squared norm of the KKT residual mapping for nonconvex composite optimization problems.
-The convergence of expected objective values and the local convergence rate of the algorithm were not discussed in their analysis.
-In this paper, we introduce a stochastic block-coordinate proximal Newton method (SBCPNM) for Problem~\eqref{eq:ncp} and present a comprehensive convergence analysis.
-Throughout this paper, we assume that \(\varphi\) is lower-bounded and denote \(x_*\) as any minimizer of \(\varphi\), with \(\varphi_* := \varphi(x_*)\) representing the corresponding optimal value.
-Additionally, we establish the following assumption. \begin{assumption} \begin{itemize}\item[(i)] \(f: \mathbb{R}^n\to(-\infty, +\infty]\) is twice continuously differentiable and \(\nabla f\) is coordinatewise Lipschitz continuous with constants \(L_{S}\) for any index set \(S \subseteq [n] := \{1, \ldots, n\}\), that is
+A more practical termination criterion for the subproblem solver was introduced in~\cite{LW20}.
+The global convergence analysis in terms of the expected minimal squared norm of the residual mapping for nonconvex composite optimization problems was studied in~\cite{LW20}.
+However, neither the convergence of the expected objective value nor the local convergence rate of the algorithm was addressed in their analysis.
+In this paper, we introduce a stochastic block-coordinate proximal Newton method (SBCPNM) for solving Problem~\eqref{eq:ncp} and present a comprehensive convergence analysis.
+Throughout this paper, we assume that \(\varphi\) is lower bounded and denote \(x_*\) as any minimizer of \(\varphi\), with \(\varphi_* := \varphi(x_*)\) representing the corresponding optimal value.
+We establish the following assumption. \begin{assumption} \begin{itemize}\item[(i)] \(f: \mathbb{R}^n\to(-\infty, +\infty]\) is twice continuously differentiable and \(\nabla f\) is coordinatewise Lipschitz continuous with constants \(L_{S}\) for any index set \(S \subseteq [n] := \{1, \ldots, n\}\), that is